apache/james-project/src/adr/0041-james-servers-offering.md

 the behaviour of Apache James.

- - **Distributed Mail server**: scaling mail storage infrastructure is notoriously hard as most mail server leverages only the file system.
-James project delivers a distributed mail server leveraging modern noSQL infrastructure to ease scaling.
+ - **Distributed Mail server**: scaling mail storage infrastructure is notoriously hard as most mail servers leverages only the file system.
+The James project delivers a distributed mail server that leverages modern noSQL infrastructures to ease scaling.

 ### Current situation